 Community Service

 Libertyville Sunrise Rotary Club is committed to providing physical support to local and global charitable organizations.
-We coordinate with local organizations to hold monthly community service events.
-In addition, we clean up a local highway in the fall and spring, and we provide bingo prizes and call the numbers for seniors and people with disabilities twice a month.
+We coordinate with local organizations to hold community service events and to attend their galas, golf events, etc. We also clean up a local highway in the fall and spring, and we provide bingo prizes and call the numbers for seniors and people with disabilities twice a month.
+In addition, we have a Libertyville Sunrise Rotary Club info tent at community events hosted by Adler Cultural Center, Libertyville Civic Center Foundation, Mainstreet Libertyville, and Willow House.

 2024-2025 Service Projects

-Ak Tenamit High School Guatemala – Kitchen/Cafeteria Construction
+Ak Tenamit High School Guatemala – Faculty Dormitory & Solar Power Construction

-Catholic Charities Celebration of Giving – Christmas Gifts
+Catholic Charities Celebration of Giving – Donate Christmas Gifts

 GiveNKind – Sort Donated Products